Slicer/Slicer/Docs/user_guide/getting_started.md

 3D Slicer has been around for many years and many questions have been asked and answered about it already.
 If you have any questions, then you may start with a web search, for example Google `slicer load jpg` to find out how you can import a stack of jpg images.

 The application has a large and very friendly and helpful user community.
-We have poeple who will happy to help with simple questions, such as how to do a specific task in Slicer, and we have a large number of engineering and medical experts who can give you advice with how to solve complex problems.
+We have people who will happy to help with simple questions, such as how to do a specific task in Slicer, and we have a large number of engineering and medical experts who can give you advice with how to solve complex problems.

 **If you have any questions, go to the [Slicer forum](https://discourse.slicer.org) and ask us!**